timjoo/active_admin/bestansible.md

-     group_vars/ # here we assign variables to particular groups host_vars/ # here we assign variables to particular systems library/ # if any custom modules, put them here (optional) module_utils/ # if any custom module_utils to support modules, put them here (optional)
-     filter_plugins/ # if any custom filter plugins, put them here (optional)
+     group_vars/ # here we assign variables to particular groups host_vars/ # here we assign variables to particular systems library/ # if any custom modules, put them here (optional) module_utils/ # if any custom module_utils to support modules, put them here (optional) filter_plugins/ # if any custom filter plugins, put them here (optional) roles/
-     roles/
      common/ # this hierarchy represents a "role" tasks/
-     main.yml # tasks file can include smaller files if warranted handlers/
-     main.yml # handlers file
+     handlers/ # handlers file
-     templates/ # files for use with the template resource ntp.conf.j2 # templates end in .j2
-     files/
-     bar.txt # files for use with the copy resource foo.sh # script files for use with the script resource vars/
-     main.yml # variables associated with this role defaults/
-     main.yml # default lower priority variables for this role meta/
-     main.yml # role dependencies
+     templates/ # files for use with the template resource ntp.conf.j2 # templates end in .j2 files/ # files for use with the copy resource vars/ # variables associated with this role defaults/  # default lower priority variables for this role meta/  # role dependencies
-     library/ # roles can also include custom modules module_utils/ # roles can also include custom module_utils lookup_plugins/ # or other types of plugins, like lookup in this case
-     webtier/ # same kind of structure as "common" was above, done for the webtier role
+     library/ # roles can also include custom modules module_utils/ # roles can also include custom module_utils lookup_plugins/ # or other types of plugins, like lookup in this case webtier/ # same kind of structure as "common" was above, done for the webtier role monitoring/
-     monitoring/
 >
 > Script below will create the directory structure above.